inetum-orleans/docker-devbox-ddb/docs/features/gitignore.md

 Because adding them manually to `.gitignore` is a chore, ddb automatically adds all generated files to the nearest `.gitignore` file, from top to bottom of filesystem folder hierarchy.
 The other way round, if a generated file source is removed, the target file will also be removed from `.gitignore` file.

+Finaly, using the `enforce` configuration, you can force files to be added to the gitignore, even if it is not a file managed used by ddb.